tntakahashi/nestdaq/share/otel-collector-compose/README.md

 OpenTelemetry Collector, storing logs and traces in OpenSearch, and viewing them with OpenSearch Dashboards.

+The installed package provides `docker-compose.yaml` together with the collector and OpenSearch Dashboards configuration files.

 ## Components

 - `otel-collector`: receives OTLP data over gRPC and HTTP.